'Walk it off': New guide takes aim at dismissive workplace culture

 For HR in desk-based environments, his comments underline that musculoskeletal issues and chronic pain aren't limited to heavy industry – and that “suffer in silence” can just as easily describe someone behind a monitor as someone on a job site.

 “I think the acknowledgement is the big part.
 When it comes to HR and executives, I know they're promoting stand up desks.
 I know they're promoting going for walks.
-All that stuff during Covid was fabulous," Marolais says.
+The next step could be integrating pain prevention programs and teaching about what people can do to manage their own pain better" Marolais says.

 “That's part of what HR and the teams of executives should be looking at.
-How do you make your teams more efficient, more organized and healthier?
-If you have a healthy, organized employee with zero social anxiety and stress and pain, you're going to get the best out of them.”
+How do you make your teams healthier?
+If you have a healthy, organized employee with reduced anxiety, stress and pain, you're going to get the best out of them.”